Check If a List is Empty in python By Comparing with an Empty List # empty list list = [] # Checking whether the list object is equal to [](null list) if list == []: print('List is Empty) else: print('List is not empty\n',list)

-In this blog, we will explore a simple yet effective method to check if a list is empty or not in Python by comparing an empty list.
-We will delve into the step-by-step logic and operation of the code, enabling you to gain a clear understanding of how this technique works.
+In this blog, we will explore a simple yet effective method to How to check if a list is empty in python.
+We will delve into the step-by-step logic and operation of the code, enabling you to clearly understand how this technique works.
 By the end, you will have a solid grasp of checking the emptiness of a list in Python.

 Lists are a fundamental data structure in Python, allowing us to store and manipulate collections of items.
 In many programming scenarios, it becomes essential to check whether a list is empty or not.
 Knowing if a list is empty helps in making decisions and implementing appropriate actions based on the list’s contents.
 One way to accomplish this task is by comparing the list with an empty list using the equality operator.